Double Traversals in Boundary Subaisles: Implications for Two-Block Layouts: Prerequisites

 \begin{thm}[\citet{dunn2025double}] There exists a minimum length tour subgraph $T \subseteq G$ that does not contain a connecting double edge. \end{thm}

 An aisle is said to be non-empty if it contains at least one pick location.
-Exactly one non-empty aisle in a layout with two or more blocks trivially requires a double edge to connect the depot to the farthest item, resulting in a double edge if located in a separate subaisle.
+When a layout with two or more blocks has exactly one non-empty aisle, a double edge is trivially required to connect the depot to the farthest item.
 Hence, we focus on layouts with two or more non-empty aisles.

-In \citet{dunn2025double} a state representation for connecting double edges was provided as $s = (s_a, s_b)$, defined by the number of horizontal edges incident to the left of each end vertex.
-Due to the horizontal and vertical symmetry of the graph, there are only five distinct states $\mathcal{S} = \{ (0,1), (0,2), (1,1), (1,2), (2,2) \}$ \cite{dunn2025double}.
-This representation applies to non-connecting double edges with one horizontal connection, for which only states $(0,1)$ and $(0,2)$ are valid.
-The state $(0, 0)$ is not required because we consider warehouses with two or more non-empty aisles.
-One end of the non-connecting double edge must have an incident horizontal edge to ensure connectivity to the rest of the graph.
-These are illustrated in Figure \ref{fig:transformations} along with the corresponding transformation $T \rightarrow T'$, which maps one tour subgraph to another by shifting one vertical edge from the current aisle to the previous aisle and one horizontal edge from the bottom to the top \cite{dunn2025double}.
+In \citet{dunn2025double} a state representation for double edges was provided as $s = (s_a, s_b)$, defined by the number of horizontal edges incident to the left of each end vertex.
+Due to the horizontal and vertical symmetry of the graph, there are only five distinct states $\mathcal{S} = \{ (0,1), (0,2), (1,1), (1,2), (2,2) \}$.
+This representation applies to non-connecting double edges with horizontal connections on one end, for which only states $(0,1)$ and $(0,2)$ are valid.
+The state $(0, 0)$ is not required because we consider warehouses with two or more non-empty aisles and one end of the non-connecting double edge must have an incident horizontal edge to ensure connectivity to the rest of the graph.
+These are illustrated in Fig.~\ref{fig:transformations} along with the corresponding transformation $T \rightarrow T'$, which maps one tour subgraph to another by shifting one vertical edge from the current aisle to the previous aisle and one horizontal edge from the bottom to the top \cite{dunn2025double}.
+Intuitively, this operation ``slides'' edges across adjacent aisles and cross-aisles while preserving feasibility and tour length.

-Within the proof of Theorem \ref{thm:connecting}, it was shown that double edges in states $(0,2)$, $(1,1)$, $(1,2)$ and $(2,2)$ can always be reduced using this transformation.
-We record this as a supporting lemma.
+Within the proof of Theorem~\ref{thm:connecting}, \citet{dunn2025double} showed that double edges in states $(0,2)$, $(1,1)$, $(1,2)$ and $(2,2)$ can always be reduced using this transformation.
+We record this here as a supporting lemma.

 \begin{lem} Double edges belonging to states $(0,2)$, $(1,1)$, $(1,2)$ and $(2,2)$ are unnecessary. \end{lem}